 - Gain new tools, techniques and resources to assist you with your practice

-Each Clinical Mentoring Webinar is conducted by one of our experienced clinicians and faculty members.
-We begin each session focusing on common themes and imbalances you will come across, supplemented by reviews of clinical conditions and real cases to learn about their management.
+Each Clinical Case Discussion webinar is conducted by one of our experienced clinicians and faculty members and is devoted to a disorder.
+We begin each session overviewing the disorder’s clinical conditions, supplemented with real case examples to learn about their management.
 During the second half of the session, we will focus on participant-submitted cases and will review, discuss and suggest protocols together.

 All sessions are recorded for later viewing.